New York Mortgage Trust Inc. (NYMT) Reveals an Earnings Mystery

 NYMT’s Market Performance

-NYMT stocks went down by -3.07% for the week, with a monthly drop of -3.34% and a quarterly performance of -10.80%, while its annual performance rate touched -15.16%.
-The volatility ratio for the week stands at 2.73% while the volatility levels for the past 30 days are set at 2.96% for New York Mortgage Trust Inc..
-The simple moving average for the period of the last 20 days is -4.62% for NYMT stocks with a simple moving average of -17.29% for the last 200 days.
+NYMT stocks went up by 0.58% for the week, with a monthly drop of -4.12% and a quarterly performance of -8.64%, while its annual performance rate touched -18.65%.
+The volatility ratio for the week stands at 3.93% while the volatility levels for the past 30 days are set at 2.81% for New York Mortgage Trust Inc..
+The simple moving average for the period of the last 20 days is -3.15% for NYMT stocks with a simple moving average of -16.36% for the last 200 days.

 Analysts’ Opinion of NYMT

-Many brokerage firms have already submitted their reports for NYMT stocks, with BofA Securities repeating the rating for NYMT by listing it as a “Underperform.”
-The predicted price for NYMT in the upcoming period, according to BofA Securities is $4.50 based on the research report published on May 17th of the previous year 2021.
+Many brokerage firms have already submitted their reports for NYMT stocks, with Keefe Bruyette repeating the rating for NYMT by listing it as a “Outperform.”
+The predicted price for NYMT in the upcoming period, according to Keefe Bruyette is $4.50 based on the research report published on February 23rd of the current year 2022.

-B. Riley Securities, on the other hand, stated in their research note that they expect to see NYMT reach a price target of $6.
-The rating they have provided for NYMT stocks is “Buy” according to the report published on May 12th, 2021.
+BofA Securities, on the other hand, stated in their research note that they expect to see NYMT reach a price target of $4.50.
+The rating they have provided for NYMT stocks is “Underperform” according to the report published on May 17th, 2021.

+B. Riley Securities gave a rating of “Buy” to NYMT, setting the target price at $6 in the report published on May 12th of the previous year.

-During the last 5 trading sessions, NYMT fell by -3.07%, which changed the moving average for the period of 200-days by -23.06% in comparison to the 20-day moving average, which settled at $3.63.
-In addition, New York Mortgage Trust Inc. saw -6.72% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NYMT rose by +0.58%, which changed the moving average for the period of 200-days by -22.27% in comparison to the 20-day moving average, which settled at $3.59.
+In addition, New York Mortgage Trust Inc. saw -6.18% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for NYMT